 Continue chatting if need be.

-If you don’t want to be notified or bothered by the ongoing meeting chat, you can mute the chat to disable notifications and hide the chat to remove it from your chat listing.
+If you don’t want to be notified or bothered by the ongoing meeting chat, you can mute the chat to disable notifications, hide the chat to remove it from your chat listing, or leave it entirely so you never hear from it again.
 Click the ellipses on the meeting chat for the options.